‘Look, Cover, Say, Write, Check’ Spelling Strategy - How Does it Work?

 The LCSWC strategy has been around for hundreds of years, so it works for many children.
 Some of the benefits of this method include:

-• It’s easy for pupils to practice independently - children need little supervision while learning how to spell with this strategy and it allows them to learn through trial and error.
+- It’s easy for pupils to practise independently - children need little supervision while learning how to spell with the ‘look, cover, say, write, check’ strategy and it allows them to learn through trial and error.
 This makes it a good method of learning to use for homework assignments or to give you more time in the classroom to help struggling learners.

 What are the drawbacks of the 'Look, Cover, Say, Write, Check' strategy?